noelboss/PageQueryBoss/README.md

 ## Module default settings

 The modules settings are public.
-They can be adjusted, for example:
+They can be directly modified, for example:

-	$modules->get('PageQueryBuilder')->debug = true;
+	$modules->get('PageQueryBoss')->debug = true;
-	$modules->get('PageQueryBuilder')->defaults = []; // reset all defaults
+	$modules->get('PageQueryBoss')->defaults = []; // reset all defaults

 ### Default queries for fields:

-Some field types come with default selectors, like Pageimages etc.
+Some field-types or templates come with default selectors, like Pageimages etc.
-These are the default queries for template names or object types:
+These are the default queries:

+	// Access and modify default queries: $modules->get('PageQueryBoss')->defaults['queries'] …
 	public $defaults = [
 		'queries' => [
 			'Pageimages' => [